top of page

 Paul McAllister

-• Nov 20
+• Nov 20, 2025

 • 3 min read

-Understand Your Budget and Financing Options
+Your Path to Homeownership: Understanding Your Budget and Financing Options

 • How much you can borrow based on your income and credit score

-• What your monthly payments will look like including taxes and insurance
+• What your monthly payments will look like, including taxes and insurance

 • Additional costs like closing fees, moving expenses, and potential repairs